-Business Intelligence, also known as BI for short.
+Business Intelligence, also known as BI for short, combines business analytics, data mining, data visualization, data tools and infrastructures to help organizations make strategic decisions.
 You hear the buzz all around.
 It sounds like all of your competitors have been doing BI for ages and you’re feeling a little anxious that you might be left behind.
 Well rest assured — not everyone has implemented BI just yet.
 In fact, based on my sample survey of distributors, manufacturers and logistics service providers less than 20% employ any BI worth mentioning.

-But to insure that we’re on the same page let’s focus on the most common business intelligence terms for logistics providers.
+But to ensure that we’re on the same page let’s focus on the most common business intelligence terms for logistics providers.

 Basic Definitions of Common Business Intelligence Terms: